phalcon-orphanage/docs/fr/reference/micro.rst

     <?php

-    //This route makes a redirection to another route
+    // This route makes a redirection to another route
     $app->post('/old/welcome', function () use ($app) {
         $app->response->redirect("new/welcome");
     });